 Legionella can be transmitted via contaminated water droplets, aerosols, and via contaminated instruments such as ultrasonic scalers or high-speed handpieces.

 The possibility of legionella can be reduced through a number of measures including ensuring on frequent water turnover to help avoid a build-up of sludge in the pipes and water tank.
-Cold water must be stored at temperatures less than 20°C, and hot water at a minimum of 60°C and 55°C in healthcare premises at the outlet (taps).
-DUWLs and infrequently used taps need to be flushed on a week basis.
+Coldwater must be stored at temperatures less than 20°C, and hot water at a minimum of 60°C and 55°C in healthcare premises at the outlet (taps).
+DUWLs and infrequently used taps need to be flushed on a weekly basis.

 If your water is cloudy, tastes different or has an odour, call us to arrange a microbiological investigation as these conditions may promote the growth of legionella.